gem/oq-engine/doc/manual/oq-manual.rst

-produced for all Scenario Damage calculations, the following output file is also produced for all loss types (amongst “structural”, “nonstructural”, “contents”, or “business_interruption”) for which a consequencemodel file was also provided in the configuration file:
+produced for all Scenario Damage calculations, the following output file is also produced for all loss types (amongst “structural”, “nonstructural”, “contents”, or “business_interruption”) for which a *Consequence Model* file was also provided in the configuration file:

 4. ``Event Losses``: this file contains the scenario consequence statistics for each of the individual events generated by the